mdn/content/files/en-us/web/api/speculation_rules_api/index.md

 Including `prefetch` rules inside `<script type=speculationrules> ... </script>` will cause supporting browsers to download the response body of the referenced pages, but none of the subresources referenced by the page.
 When a prefetched page is navigated to, it will render much more quickly than if it were not prefetched.

 The results are kept in a per-document in-memory cache.
+Any cached prefetches are discarded when you navigate away from the current page, except of course a prefetched document that you then navigate to.

-If you prefetch something the user doesn't navigate to, it is generally a waste of resources, although the result may populate the HTTP cache if headers allow.
+This means that if you prefetch something the user doesn't navigate to, it is generally a waste of resources, although the result may populate the HTTP cache if headers allow.
 That said, the upfront cost of a prefetch is much smaller than the upfront cost of a prerender, so you are encouraged to adopt prefetching broadly, for example prefetching all of the significant pages on your site, provided they are safe to prefetch (see [Unsafe speculative loading conditions](#unsafe_speculative_loading_conditions) for more details).

-> **Note:** Such is the nature of the per-document in-memory cache, any cached prefetches are discarded when you navigate away from the current page, except of course a prefetched document that you then navigate to.

 Same-site and cross-site prefetches will work, but cross-site prefetches are limited (see ["same-site" and "cross-site"](https://web.dev/same-site-same-origin/#same-site-cross-site) for an explanation of the difference between the two).
 For privacy reasons cross-site prefetches will currently only work if the user has no cookies set for the destination site — we don't want sites to be able to track user activity via prefetched pages (which they may never even actually visit) based on previously-set cookies.